johncadengo/johncadengo.github.com/source/fibonacci-numbers.md

        Naive recursive implemention for generating a fibonacci number.

        .. note::
-          The stack gets overwhelmed if n is too large, and can crash the program.
+          The stack gets overwhelmed if n is too large, and runs horribly slow.

        """
        if n == 0 or n == 1:
           # Base cases